jleeothon/baobab/README.md

 # baobab

-An engine for decision trees using ID3
+An implementation of the ID3 (Iterative Dichotomiser 3) in Ruby

 ## How to run the tests